TimoFreiberg/hanabi-core/README.md

+# hanabi-hs
-# hanabi-hs - an implementation of the card game hanabi, playable via REPL
+An implementation of the card game hanabi, playable via REPL